AcceptsA LookML field name and the associated user attribute

 Even admins must have filter values set in the UI

 Every user who accesses an Explore that uses

-To give an admin or other user access to all non-null values of a string field, set the user attribute data type to String Filter (advanced), and use a value of
+To give an admin or another user access to all values of a string field, set the user attribute data type to String Filter (advanced), and use a value of

-To give an admin or other user access to all non-null values of a number field, set the user attribute data type to Number Filter (advanced), and use
+To give an admin or another user access to all values of a number field, set the user attribute data type to Number Filter (advanced), and use a value of